ftassy/GCalTab/README.md

 If you wish to stay connected to Google Calendar, you will have to allow cookies.
 The cookies menu can be access as follow in Thunderbird:
 _GNU/Linux_ : "Edit" > "Preferences" > "Privacy" or "Privacy and Security" > "Web Content" section.
-_MacOS_ : "Thunderbird" > "Preferences" > "Privacy" or "Privacy and Security" > "Web Content" section.
+_macOS_ : "Thunderbird" > "Preferences" > "Privacy" or "Privacy and Security" > "Web Content" section.
 _Windows_ : "Tools" > "Options" > "Privacy" or "Privacy and Security" > "Web Content" section.
 You will have to allow and keep cookies for these three domains:
 * accounts.google.com